flaviakim/godot-game-jam-template/README.md

 >Recommendation, mainly use this to debug and for errors/warnings which you don't expect the game to run into.
 I build this message tool with debugging in builds in mind, not to inform the player ;-) but you do you!

-## Global Soundsystem which is connect to the Settingsmanager
+## Audio System with Bus-Based Volume Control

+The project uses Godot's audio buses ("SFX" and "Music") for global volume management.
+Volume settings are persisted and automatically applied to all audio on the respective buses.

 ### Adding global sounds
-Add `AudioStreamPlayer`, `AudioStreamPlayer2D`, or `ControlledAudioStreamPlayer` nodes as children to the GlobalSound node.
+Add `AudioStreamPlayer`, `AudioStreamPlayer2D`, or `AudioStreamPlayer3D` nodes as children to the `GlobalSound` node.
+Assign them to the "SFX" bus for volume control.
 They will be automatically registered by name for global playback.

+### Adding global music
+Add `AudioStreamPlayer` nodes as children to the `GlobalMusic` node.
+Assign them to the "Music" bus for volume control.
+They will be automatically registered by name for global playback.

-### Playing global sounds from scripts
+### Playing global sounds/music from scripts
-Use `GlobalSound.singleton.play("sound_name")` to play a registered sound by its node name.
+Use `GlobalSound.singleton.play("sound_name")` or `GlobalMusic.singleton.play("music_name")` to play a registered sound/music by its node name.

-### ControlledAudioStreamPlayers
+### Bus-based volume control
-Use `ControlledAudioStreamPlayer` or `ControlledAudioStreamPlayer2D` or `ControlledAudioStreamPlayer3D` instead of standard AudioStreamPlayers when you want volume settings to apply.
-Set the `type` export to `SFX` or `MUSIC`.
-These automatically connect to `SettingsManager.singleton.on_volume_changed` signal to adjust volume based on user settings and get updated immediatly on each volume setting change.
+All audio assigned to "SFX" or "Music" buses automatically respects user volume settings.
+Volumes are linear (0-1) internally, converted to dB for the AudioStreamPlayers.

 ## Folder structure
 I created some other sub readmes for both folders